-Global and local prevention and handling of a widespread infectious disease, with focus on COVID-19
+Prevention & handling of widespread infectious diseases through science and tech, with focus on COVID-19

-Visitors, explore and click the tabs from TASKS to EVENTS (scroll left on mobile)
+Visitors, explore and click the tabs from DATA to EVENTS (scroll left on mobile)

 What is our purpose with this Quest?